raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- task ---

-In the CLI, navigate to the directory you just unzipped by entering the following command: replace `[directory_path]` with the path to your directory.
+In the CLI, navigate to the directory you just unzipped by entering the following command — replace `[directory_path]` with the path to your directory.
 Then press the Enter key to run the command.

 ```batch
 cd [directory_path]